 Tweet customers and prospective customers informing them of your attendance inviting them to drop by your stand.
 Provide catalogues, booklets or freebies for those who stop by so they have something to take away with them

-Tweet those that you know will be attending.
-Invite them to the stand and tell them a little about what you’ve got exhibiting and why you’re there (tricky but not impossible in 140 characters!)
+You can use social media for contacting those that you know will be attending the exhibitions.
+Invite them to your stand and tell them a little about what you’ve got exhibiting and why you’re there (tricky but not impossible in 140 characters!)

 Ask attendees to Tweet a photo of your stand using the show hashtag and your Twitter handle to be in with the chance of winning.
 Not only does this provide an extra layer of publicity at the show but also encourages the public to visit the stand and helps build a list of attendees to follow up with after the event

 Post details of what you’re up to during the show – name checking any journalists, industry bigwigs or customers who’ve visited the stand.
-Take and share photos of what’s happening and if you’re feeling adventurous why not live stream from your stand – bring the show to those who can’t be there!
+Take and share photos of what’s happening on social media and, if you’re feeling adventurous, why not live stream from your stand – bring the exhibition to those who can’t be there!
 Don’t forget to also retweet any activity where you’re mentioned

 If you have a brand ambassador at the show then hold a meet and greet on the stand, invite the public and journalists.
 Take pictures to Tweet or live stream!

 Include any post show quotes and point all your new connections to it via your social media channels.
-Inform your readers of where you’re headed next and thank those for making the time to stop by and say hello!
+Inform your readers of where you’re headed next and thank those for making the time to stop by your exhibition stand and say hello!